Stackclash/obsidian-ttrpg-audio-controller/docs/pages/contributing.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Obsidian TTRPG Audio Controller project!
+Thank you for your interest in contributing to the Obsidian TTRPG Audio Manager project!
 We welcome contributions from the community to help improve and enhance the plugin.
 Before you start contributing, please take a moment to review the guidelines below.

 ## Getting Started

-To contribute to the Obsidian TTRPG Audio Controller project, follow these steps:
+To contribute to the Obsidian TTRPG Audio Manager project, follow these steps:

 1. Fork the repository on GitHub.
 2. Clone the forked repository to your local machine.